Youth and Vaping – a growing trend

 E-cigarettes and other vaping devices are not considered safe for youth, young adults, pregnant women, or any adult who does not already use tobacco products.

 Vaping devices were originally designed as a way to stop smoking and kick the nicotine habit, the promotion of vaping as a “modern” and “healthier” way to smoke may play an important role in its appeal with youth and young adults.

 Some of the larger vape companies have developed intensive marketing campaigns and innovative packaging that, although not specifically targeted towards youth, certainly do grab their attention.

-Understanding the issues surrounding vaping, and its potential health effects is important for us as parents because the vaping market is evolving rapidly and new research studies coming to light nearly every week.
+Understanding the issues surrounding vaping, and its potential health effects on youth because the vaping market is evolving rapidly and new research studies are coming to light.